More relief measures for FNPF members

 Chief Executive, Viliame Vodonaivalu says the Fund continues to explore ways to assist members, within the scope of the FNPF Act 2011.

-Vodonaivalu says the targeted relief that the Fund has provided since the pandemic started last year, is an extension of existing partial or early withdrawals allowed by law.
+Vodonaivalu says the targeted relief that the Fund has provided since the pandemic started last year, are an extension of existing partial or early withdrawals allowed by law.

 Under Phase Three members who continue to receive reduced wages will be able to access funds from their General Account to help them during the relief period.